Ascent of Kilimanjaro by the Lemosho route

 The price includes

-- Return transfers from Kilimanjaro International Airport to your hotel.
+• Return transfers from Kilimanjaro international airport to your hotel in Arusha.

-- Return transfers from the hotel to the park gate.
+• Return transfers from the hotel to the Kilimanjaro National Park gate.

-- Entrance and accomodation fees in Kilimanjaro Park (1095 US$).
+• Entrance and accomodation fees in Kilimanjaro Nation Park.

 The price does not include